 You could gift the bath bombs or shower fizzies without the add-ins and put them into a coordinating bath tea where they can be contained.
 Bath teas are a great gift to round out a homemade self-care pampering gift.

 Colorants and Glitters for Shower Fizzies and Bath Bombs

 I’ve used a multitude of colorants over the years and will say: stick to soap colorants to avoid a messy, staining situation.
 You can use food coloring but opt to color a light, pastel bath bomb to avoid staining (of tubs or bodies).

 To mix in the color, I recommend putting gloves on and using your hands!
 It’s the easiest way to incorporate all scents and colorants.

 - Mica Powder incorporates the best (it’s dry like the mix and produces bright colors

 - Liquid Soap Colorant is my second choice to color bath bombs and shower fizzies.
 It’s harder to incorporate than mica powder but gets the job done.

 Adding Glitter and Extras to Bath Bombs

 First off, let’s just get this said: do not use regular glitter in your bath bombs.
-It can cut and will never come off the side of the tub (and you certainly don’t want it in sensitive areas)…
+It can cut sensitive skin and will never come off the side of the tub.
+And no one wants it in sensitive areas…

-You can use body or cosmetic-grade glitter which is a totally different product than what’s available at the craft store.
+You can use body-grade or cosmetic-grade glitter which is a totally different product than what’s available at the craft store.